 HOPE VI Projects.
 PHAs may submit applications for the following HOPE VI projects:

-Projects with a Date of Funding Availability (DOFA) of greater than 10 years prior to the date of RAD application;
+Projects with a Date of Funding Availability (DOFA) of greater than 10 years prior to the date of RAD application.
+Where a HOPE VI project was developed in phases on a contiguous site, each of the phases may have distinct DOFA dates.
+For purposes of this subsection, the earliest DOFA shall apply to all contiguous phases submitted for conversion under RAD.

 Projects with a DOFA of less than 10 years, if the Converting Project evidences a recent multi-year pattern of financial distress, indicated by: